york135/CTC_CE_for_AST/readme.md

 `epoch` specifies the number of epochs for training.
 We define an *epoch* as the number of iterations required to iterate the **weakly labeled training dataset** once.
 If the weakly labeled data is not used for training, then an epoch is defined based on strongly labeled training dataset.
 This definition affects extreme settings such as *CE10+CTC400* a lot, since 1000 iterations (10 strongly-labeled songs $\times$ 100) are not enough to train a decent singing transcription model.

 `warmup_epoch` specifies the number of warmup epochs (where CTC loss is disabled), `lr` is the learning rate, `batch_size` is the batch size (to save GPU memory, the batch size of the dataloader is always fixed at 1, and this so-called batch size is achieved by calling optimizer.step() after multiple forward passes), `model_save_dir` is the directory to save model checkpoints, `model_save_prefix` is the prefix of model checkpoints (the model checkpoint name will be `model_save_prefix` followed by the '_' symbol and epoch number). `log_path` specifies the output path of the training log pickle file.

-OK, finally I've explained all these arguments.
-That's quite a lot... but that's necessary because we may (or may not) use weakly labeled data for training...

 Then, run the following command: